sbt-dao-generator/sbt-dao-generator/README.md

 // JDBC Password (required)
 jdbcPassword in generator := ""

-// Schema Name (Default is None) schemaName in generator := None,

-// The Function for filtering the table to be processed (Default is the following) tableNameFilter in generator := { tableName: String => tableName.toUpperCase != "SCHEMA_VERSION"}

-// The Function for converting Table Name to Class Name (Default is the following) classNameMapper in generator := { tableName: String =>
-    Seq(StringUtil.camelize(tableName))
-}

-// e.g.) If you want to specify multiple output files, you can configure it as follows. classNameMapper in generator := {
-  case "DEPT" => Seq("Dept", "DeptSpec")
-  case "EMP" => Seq("Emp", "EmpSpec")
-}

-// The Function for converting Column Name to Property Name (Default is the following) propertyNameMapper in generator := { columnName: String =>
-    StringUtil.decapitalize(StringUtil.camelize(columnName))
-}

 // The Function that convert The Column Type Name to Property Type Name (required) propertyTypeNameMapper in generator := {
   case "INTEGER" => "Int"